realworldismine/snail-api-site-docs/imageapirequest.md

         # extract user-agent info
         # parse user-agent info and get a device type

-        # get an item using the device type and the image id
+        # get an item using the device type and the image id by DynamoDB Table
         # response an URL using the item's stored key
     except Exception as e:
         # return 500 error code